zendeskgarden/react-components/BREAKING_CHANGES.md

 ## @zendeskgarden/react-pagination

-- All `View` components are not longer exported
+- All `View` components are no longer exported
 - Removed the following components:
   - `Gap`
   - `NextPage`